acguerr1/imageextraction/README.md

 PicAxe identifies figures within text-image PDF files and returns the figures as PNG files.
 Users may choose between two PicAxe pipelines, **PicAxe-YOLO** and **PicAxe-OCR**.
 The process by which each pipeline identifies figures is different:

 a. **PicAxe-YOLO** performs figure recognition and extraction with two pretrained YOLOv8 (Ultralytics, 2024)[^1] models.
 PicAxe-YOLO has three operational modes: figure-sensitive, table-sensitive, and combined.
 These modes were added because tables were a primary cause of extraction error.
 Users can select any of these modes to optimize extraction results, depending on whether their focus is on non-tabular figures, tables, or both.
-To access PicAxe-YOLO, please navigate to the PicAxe-YOLO branch.

 b. **PicAxe-OCR** removes tables using Layout Parser (Shen et al., 2021)[^2], identifies and eliminates text using Paddle-OCR (PaddlePaddle Community, 2024)[^3], and finally extracts the remaining content.
 PicAxe-OCR was developed to investigate if accurate unsupervised figure extraction was possible without image training data beyond pretrained optical charcter recognition.
 PicAxe-OCR takes longer to run on the same sized corpus as PicAxe-YOLO.
 For corpora where PicAxe-YOLO produces inaccurate results, researchers might try PicAxe-OCR as it does not rely on pretrained image data.
-To access PicAxe-OCR, please navigate to the PicAxe-OCR branch

 c.
 The "old_version" branch contains a preliminary version of PicAxe-OCR that uses pytesseract for text removal and does not perform border removal from scanned PDFs.
 While it will run much faster than PicAxe-OCR (Paddle), the exrtaction results will be far less accruate.